Morgan-Sell/trash-nothing/README.md

 - `tests/`: Contains unit tests for testing the source code.
 - `world-pop-env/`: Python virtual environment for managing dependencies.

+## Project Inspiration
+I developed the Trash Nothing dashboard as a final project for [ArjanCodes Next-Level Python](https://www.arjancodes.com/courses/nlp/).
+My goal for the project was to implement Python's dataclass and concurrent programming.

 ## Packages
 - pandas
 - streamlit